Feel free to contact me via email at liujason [at] cmu [dot] edu!

 Research

-I am interested in building robotic systems capable of performing dexterous, robust, human-like skills that can generalize to
+I am interested in building robotic systems capable of performing dexterous, robust, human-like

 unstructrued and diverse environemnts.
-My research focuses on robot learning for manipulation and perception with an emphasis on
+My research focuses on robot learning for manipulation and

 sim-to-real.